jaraen/Ti.UX.Templates/README.md

 ### ti.ux.forms.text

 A boxed label and textfield with validation methods.
+Includes a titles above the textfield.

 ### ti.ux.iconbutton